 How Do You Use Nasal Sprays?

-- Before you spray the medication into your nose, block one nostril by pressing a finger against it lightly.
+- Block one nostril by pressing a finger against it lightly.

 - Put your thumb at the bottom of the pump bottle.
 The hole at the top of the bottle should be underneath your open nostril.

 - Squeeze the pump and breathe in gently.
-Then switch to the other nostril and repeat the process.
+Then switch to the other side and repeat the process.

 Who Should Not Use Nasal Sprays?

-Many over-the-counter cold medications, including nasal sprays, are not recommended for children.
-Read the labels carefully and talk to your health care provider before using any over-the-counter cold treatments for children.
+A lot of over-the-counter decongestants, including these sprays, aren't recommended for children.
+Read the labels carefully and talk to your pediatrician.